mwpowellhtx/xwellbehaved.net/README.md

 Platform support: [.NET Standard 2.0 and upwards](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

+## Introducing TearDown, Background, etc

+*xWellBehaved.net* has supported `BackgroundAttribute` for some time now. *Background* affords developers a predictable *Background* initialization opportunity, from the base class forward to the class whose *Scenarios* are being invoked.

+Conversely, *xWellBehaved.net* now also supports *TearDownAttribute*, which does a similar thing, except treats *Background* something like a stack, and unwinds *teardown* evaluation in reverse order.
+Similar to `IDispose`, it is up developers to do the right thing unwinding their *BDD* assets and resources in the correct order.

+This is unlike *xUnit.net* support for `IDispose` in the sense that unit test resources such as `ITestOutputHelper` ought still to be available for use during the *teardown* invocation.

 ## Packages

 The [full `Xwellbehaved` package](https://www.nuget.org/packages/Xwellbehaved) depends on the [`xunit` package](https://www.nuget.org/packages/xunit).
 That means you get the full suite of *xUnit.net* dependencies such as [`xunit.assert`](https://www.nuget.org/packages/xunit.assert) and [`xunit.analyzers`](https://www.nuget.org/packages/xunit.analyzers).